d0d63/diffcp/README.md

 This is dumb.
 Nobody should need to do this.
 But here we are.

-Only built and tested using Ubuntu 20.04 and ancient OpenBSD, but there are extensive test cases.
+Only built and tested using Ubuntu 20.04 and ancient OpenBSD, but I think it's portable-ish and there are extensive test cases.
 Build using `make`, and test using `make test`.